Madison Beer Stuns In Bra & Garters In NYC After Hanging With Scott Disick — Pics

 Well, hello there, Madison Beer!
 The stunning Bieber protege stepped out in New York City wearing nothing but sexy lingerie and stockings on Sept.
 11, and she looked totally hot!
 See the pics of the daring beauty, here.

 Madison Beer is one bold babe!
 The 18-year-old singer bravely walked the streets of New York City rocking nothing but some lacy turquoise lingerie on Sept.
 11. The hot bra-and-panty set was attached to white stockings with a garter belt, and even though it’s super steamy, she didn’t even flinch.
 Maddie looks cool, confident, and stunning in the risque look.
-CLICK HERE TO SEE THE PICS ON DAILYMAIL.
+CLICK HERE TO SEE THE PICS.

 Of course, Madison isn’t just randomly flaunting her body (although she totally should.)
 She was actually in New York for a photo shoot for the Love Magazine advent calendar.
 You know, that super sexy countdown to the holidays that Love does annually?
 If this is a taste of her day, we can’t wait to see the whole thing.
 Ow OW!
 Click for more pics of Madison.